Maguireoooo/MIST4610-Project1-Group9/README.md

 Complex Queries:

 1. Combines data from the "Orders" and "Customers" table through the customer_id column; listing the top three customers who have spent over $55.
 The customers shown are the companies "most valuebale customers."
+Used to strenghten customer relationships; incentives can be given to these customers to reward loyalty and motivate future business.

 (Insert description for all three)